Learn About ADD / ADHD Symptoms and Treatment

 - Difficulty paying attention to details

-- Difficulty with sustained attention, such as with reading or during long meetings
+- Difficulty with sustained attention, such as with reading or paying attention during long meetings

 - Fails to meet deadlines completing projects and tasks